kingdido999/moefou/README.md

-# moe.fm API wrapper (萌否电台)
+# moefou and moe.fm API wrapper (萌否)

-This is a node module that allows you to communicate with [萌否API](http://open.moefou.org/docs/).
+This is a node module that allows you to interact with [萌否API](http://open.moefou.org/docs/).